pranoyk/go-recovery/README.md

 ---

 `go-recovery` ensures that a panic in a background goroutine doesn't crash your entire application.
-It automatically captures stack traces, provides structured logging via `zap` (with a `fmt` fallback), and allows you to execute custom cleanup logic with contextual metadata.
+It automatically captures stack traces, provides structured logging via `zap` or `slog` (with a `fmt` fallback), and allows you to execute custom cleanup logic with contextual metadata.

 Features

 -  ✅ **Safe Goroutines**: Prevents panic from propagating and killing the process.

-- ✅ **Structured Logging**: Deep integration with uber-go/zap.
+- ✅ **Structured Logging**: Deep integration with uber-go/zap and log/slog

 - ✅ **Stack Trace Capture**: Automatically captures and logs full stack traces